 What is a Two-way Slab?

 Some slabs receive support on all 4 edges and bear the load by flexure in 2 perpendicular paths, instead of one.
-They have a less than two longer to shorter span ratio and are called two-way slabs.
+They have less than two longer to shorter span ratios and are called two-way slabs.

 Two-way Slab and One-way Slab: How to Calculate Them